An annual film series recreating the weekend matinees of yester-year!

 • The Serial Squadron – A group restoring rare and "lost" serials from the early 1900s to the 1940s, and releasing them on DVD.

-Books about serials: a select bibliography
+Books about serials: an annotated select bibliography

 • Scott Higgins, Matinee Melodrama: Playing With Formula in the Sound Serial (Rutgers University Press, 2016)